Voting Record

 Meetings disclosed on the EU Transparency Register — last 6 months

 Anja Hazekamp represents the Netherlands in the European Parliament as a member of the Party for the Animals, the world's first political party focused primarily on animal rights and welfare that has gained parliamentary representation.
 The Party for the Animals advocates for animal protection, environmental sustainability, and nature conservation as core political issues.
 Hazekamp sits with The Left in the European Parliament (GUE/NGL), a political group that promotes left-wing and socialist policies including social justice, workers' rights, and opposition to neoliberal economic policies.
-Her attendance record shows below-average participation in parliamentary sessions at 25.8% compared to the European Parliament average of approximately 82%, with voting participation of 26% across 1,873 recorded votes during her current full term.
 As an MEP from a specialized single-issue party, Hazekamp's work focuses on advancing animal welfare legislation and environmental protection within the European Union's legislative framework.

 AI-generated summary · Verify with official EP sources